Our NEW Knee Osteoarthritis Program

 Running and Walking Mechanics Analysis

 Faulty mechanics can place a constant low-grade strain on the joints and tissues around your knees.
 These repetitive forces occur with every step we take or every mile we run, and this can contribute to the pain, stiffness and inflammation of osteoarthritis.
 Our Running and Walking Mechanics Analysis is a systemic evaluation of the way in which you move with the use of video capture images while you walk or run.
 Awareness and cueing can often correct faulty movement patterns.
-Other times the professional must also identify muscle weakness or tightness that is causing the faulty movement pattern, & show you how to correct this.
+Other times the professional must also identify muscle weakness or tightness that is causing the faulty movement pattern, and show you how to correct this.

 Because our physicians and therapists work together in the same location, it allows a level of communication and collaboration that will help ensure your treatment is a success!